-Graduate students can also pursue internships, either for elective credit or no credit.
+Graduate students may pursue an internship and receive a maximum of 3 credits toward elective requirements in MSL.
+Students may also pursue internships for no credit.
 There are many local sustainability internship opportunities posted on SustainabilityConnect.
 These have been curated for the undergraduate sustainability program but are open to any College of Global Futures student.